Fujifilm X100V vs Panasonic LX15

 It is notable that the X100V has a hotshoe, while the LX15 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the X100V and the LX15 are recent models that are part of the current product line-up.
 The LX15 replaced the earlier Panasonic LX7, while the X100V followed on from the Fujifilm X100F.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.
+Further information on the features and operation of the X100V and LX15 can be found, respectively, in the Fujifilm X100V Manual (free pdf) or the online Panasonic LX15 Manual.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X100V or the Panasonic LX15 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.